INTERMAGNET/IMBOT/documentation/README_install.md

 Copy check1min into /root/.wine/drive_c/

         sudo cp check1min.exe /root/.wine/drive_c/

+IMPORTANT: wine (x86 application) cannot be easily run on ARM processors (e.g. Raspberry):

+The basic problem is that wine requires a x86 environment and not ARM.
+Possible solutions: us a x86 emulater... .
+Anyway it is much better just to use another x86 single board PC.

 7. If all modifications have been performed, then start a test run